macOS Mojave freezes and is unresponsive? Try these tips

 2. Use CleanMyMac X to have a smoothly running Mac

-I hope the tips above were helpful and would never experience freezes or lags again.
+I hope the tips above were helpful and your Mac will never experience freezes or lags again.